saloni33/android_documentation/README.md

    notificationManager.notify(notificationId, repliedNotification);
   ```

 &nbsp; &nbsp;&nbsp; &nbsp; When working with this new notification, use the context that's passed to the receiver's onReceive() method.
-You should also append the reply to the bottom of the notification by calling setRemoteInputHistory().
+You &nbsp; &nbsp;&nbsp; &nbsp; should also append the reply to the bottom of the notification by calling setRemoteInputHistory().

 - Add a progress bar <br/>
 You can also include a progress bar in a notification to show the progress of the ongoing operation.
 Example - <br/>
 The progress bar supports two modes to represent progress: determinate, and indeterminate.
 To set the determinate form of the progress you can use setProgress(max, progress, false).
 The first parameter “max” is the complete value of the process and the second parameter “progress” shows how much action is completed.
 The last parameter “false” shows that it is a determinate progress bar.

   ```
     NotificationManagerCompat notificationManager = NotificationManagerCompat.from(this);